 All recitals are free and open to the public.
 A list of currently scheduled recitals can be found on the calendar page.

-The deadline for registering for Fall 2013 is August 26 and for Spring 2014 is January 13.
+The deadline for registering for Summer 2014 is June 9.
 Late registrations are accepted on a space-available basis.
-In fall, lessons begin the week of September 2 and in spring, the week of January 20.

 |Level of Teacher||30 min||45 min||60 min|